 We attach great importance to ensuring that our students are prepared for life after Wildern.
-Our five-year programme ensures that we support, guide and provide the latest information to help our students make the right decisions, have high aspirations to pursue their dreams.
+Our five-year programme ensures that we support, guide and provide the latest information to help our students have high aspirations, and make the right decisions in perusing their dreams.Â Â

-Specific careers lessons take place in each group.
+Specific careers lessons take place in each year of Wildern.Â Â

-Year 7 Students will complete careers modules as part of the â€˜Moral and Social Studies’ lessons.
+Year 7: Students will complete careers modules as part of the â€˜Moral and Social Studies (MSS)â€™ lessons.
 They will have access to the careers website 'UExplore' right at the start of their time at Wildern, and take part in an Enterprise 'Dragons Den' themed Digging Deeper Day.

-Year 8 Careers lessons remain as part of the â€˜MSSâ€™ lessons, and specifically look at ways of supporting students with their pathway choices by giving them ideas about how different subjects will be useful for different careers.
+Year 8: Careers lessons remain as part of the â€˜MSSâ€™ lessons, and specifically look at ways of supporting students with their pathway choices by giving them ideas about how different subjects will be useful for different careers.
 Students will have access to a range of careers websites including â€˜U Exploreâ€™.
-All students in Year 8 will get the opportunity to take part in different speed networking events.
-This allows students to meet local business providers and gain invaluable information about several different career sectors.
+All students in Year 8 will get the opportunity to take part in a careers speed networking event.
+This allows students to meet local businesses and gain invaluable information about several different career sectors.

 Year 9: The focus in Year 9 is effective communication.
-The students will be involved in a 'Work Skills dayâ€™ during the summer term where they will work alongside business mentors identifying a range of key employability skills.
-Some students will also have the opportunity to visit a work place or business.
+Students will be involved in a 'Work Skills dayâ€™ during the summer term where they will work alongside business mentors identifying and demonstrating a range of key employability skills.
+Some students will also have the opportunity to visit a workplace or business.

 Year 10: In Year 10, the â€˜College Ready, Careers Readyâ€™ programme begins with The â€˜You are Hiredâ€™ unit developing skills in CV writing, applications and interview skills.
 In conjunction with their MSS programme, all Year 10 students also have the following careers specific programme which enables them to make clear links between theory and practice:

 June: Practice Interviews.
-This event is to enable all students to experience a real interview in preparation for interviews at post 16 colleges or for apprenticeships.
+This event is to enable all students to experience a real interview in preparation for interviews at post-16 colleges, or for apprenticeships.

-June /July: College/ Apprenticeships Taster Days.
-All students have the opportunity to spend a whole day in two different colleges or Apprentice providers in order that they can really begin to understand what life is like after Wildern.Â
+June /July: College/Apprenticeship Taster Days.
+All students have the opportunity to spend a whole day in two different colleges or Apprenticeship providers in order that they can really begin to understand what life is like after Wildern.Â

-Year 11: In Year 11, the â€˜College Ready, Careers Readyâ€™ programme continues in MSS lessons where students look at college prospectuses and post 16 pathways.
+Year 11: In Year 11, the â€˜College Ready, Careers Readyâ€™ programme continues in MSS lessons where students look at college prospectuses and post 16 pathways in detail.
 They also look at the application process in the 'Apply Yourself' unit.
-Both units link to the careers focus for the year:
+All Year 11 students follow this supportive programme for the year:

 September: Wildern Careers Fair.
 All students are invited to attend the Careers Fair to meet representatives from colleges, universities and apprenticeship providers.
 They will also have the opportunity to meet local business providers from a wide range of career sectors.

 September to December: Careers guidance.
-Students receive careers guidance either in small groups or individually depending on specific needs and future destination data, from our trained and independent careers adviser.Â Â
+Students receive tailored careers guidance individually depending on specific needs and future destination data, from our trained and independent careers adviser.Â Â

 September to April: Applications to colleges and apprenticeships.
 We strongly recommend that applications are made to several institutions to ensure sufficient scope once exam results are out in the August.

-December to April: College Applications and interviews for an hour.
+December to April: College Applications and interviews, on and off site.Â Â

 A careers library is available in the Learning Resource Centre.
 Students can go there at any time to access the information that will help them as they move on from Wildern.

-All students within the school will have access to the â€˜UExploreâ€™ careers website which can be used both inside and outside of school.
-This programme has key information about different career sectors, examination requirements for different careers and is easy to navigate around for information about all types of careers options and choices.Â Finally, students might wish to look over our alumni posters - on display for all at the top of block 9.Â Â
+As above all students within the school will have access to the â€˜UExploreâ€™ careers website which can be used both inside and outside of school.
+This site has key information about different career sectors, examination requirements for different careers and is easy to navigate around for information about all types of careers options and choices.Â Finally, students might wish to look over our alumni posters - on display for all at the top of block 9.Â Â

-There are careers noticeboards on the top corridor of Block 3 available for students to look at key dates and information, along with â€˜Job of the monthâ€™ posters.
+There are careers noticeboards on the top corridor of Block 3 available for students to find key dates and information, along with â€˜Job of the monthâ€™ posters.
 There is also a careers bulletin sent to all Year 10 and 11 parents once a half term, getting across key careers information on a timely basis.
 This information is put together by a careers focus group made up of students from across the different year groups.